MunizNeto84/MunizNeto84/README.md

 # Hi, Muniz Neto here! 👋

 I'm studying to become a genuinely capable developer, with a focus on improving my knowledge of JavaScript in conjunction with React.
-My enthusiasm for technology and design is quite evident, and my objective to evolve into a full-stack professional.
+My enthusiasm for technology and design is quite evident, and my objective to evolve to be a full-stack professional.

  ⚡ **"Life is Locomotion if you're not moving, you're not living."** ⚡